Breton Democratic Union: 2001–present

 In June 2012 Paul Molac was elected to the National Assembly of France, the first Breton autonomist to do so.
 He stood for the UDB as a Europe Ecology – The Greens candidate in Morbihan uncontested by their electoral allies, the Socialist Party.

 In the 2015 regional elections, the UDB made an alliance with Christian Troadec, one of the leaders of Breton autonomy.
 However, the UDB gained only 6.7% of votes, which was insufficient to ensure the election of regional councillors (a party must win at least 10% of the votes in order to go forward to the second round).

 During the 2017 legislative elections, the UDB, together with the MBP, reactivated the dynamics of "Oui la Bretagne" (Yes Brittany) by aligning 34 candidates on 37 constituencies.
 This coalition obtained 32,422 votes, its highest score in this type of election, which was unfavourable to it.
 At the same time, it gains its independence for access to public funding for political parties.

-During the 2019 European elections, the UDB, through the federation Régions et Peuples Solidaires (R&PS) associated with EELV (the Greens), participates in the important score achieved by the national EELV list in Brittany, with 16.92% of the votes, while the average score of the list outside the zones where regionalists are associated is only 13.1% in the hexagon.
-François Alfonsi from Corsica (R&PS) was elected in 9th position on the list, Lydie Massard from the UDB, 14th on the list, was not elected with only 30,000 votes, but entered the European Parliament in September 2023 to replace Yannick Jadot.
+During the 2019 European elections, the UDB, through the federation Régions et Peuples Solidaires (R&PS) associated with EELV (the Greens), were part of the strong result achieved by the national EELV list in Brittany, with 16.92% of the vote, while the average percentage of the list outside the zones where regionalists are associated is only 13.1% in Metropolitan France.
+François Alfonsi from Corsica (R&PS) was elected in 9th position on the list, whilst Lydie Massard from the UDB, 14th on the list, was not elected with only 30,000 votes, but entered the European Parliament in September 2023 to replace Yannick Jadot.